CANDELbio/mantis-viewer/index.md

 Please cite Mantis Viewer using the following citation:

-Robert Schiemann, Lacey Kitch, Pier Federico Gherardini, Robin Kageyama, & Mike Travers.
+Robert Schiemann, Pier Federico Gherardini, Robin Kageyama, Mike Travers, & Lacey Kitch.
 Mantis Viewer.
 Zenodo. http://doi.org/10.5281/zenodo.4009579

 You may also cite the specific version of Mantis that you used instead if you wish.
 You can get citations for specific versions on the [Mantis Viewer Zenodo Page](https://zenodo.org/record/4009580#.X01fytNKh-W)